snaplet/docs-old/docs/01-overview.md

 # Overview

-Snaplet gives developers PostgresQL data that they can code against.
-It does this by capturing a snapshot of a database: copying the schema and providing a JavaScript runtime for transforming, reducing (subsetting) and generating the data.
+Snaplet gives developers production-accurate PostgreSQL data and ephemeral databases that they can code against.
+It does this by capturing a 'snapshot' of a database, copying the schema, and providing a JavaScript runtime for transforming, reducing (subsetting) and generating synthetic data.
+Developers can then share these snapshots with their team for collaborative development.

 ## The problem

 As a developer, it's difficult to get accurate data to code against.
-Coding against accurate data clears assumptions and removes ambiguiety when adding features or fixing bugs.
+Coding against accurate data reduces errors as a result of fewer assumptions, and generally removes ambiguity when adding features or fixing bugs.

-The most common approaches for solving this are to write seed scripts, or to copy the production database.
+The two most common approaches to getting production-accurate data is to generate it via a seed script, or to directly copy a database, either production itself, or a production-like database such as staging or QA.

 <div style={{textAlign: 'center'}}>